MultiResolution Land Characteristics (MRLC) Consortium

 The MRLC partners work together to coordinate and generate consistent and relevant land cover information at a national scale for a wide variety of environmental, land management, and modeling applications.
 Collectively, the MRLC Consortium produces five different products that include generalized land cover, impervious cover, thematically-rich cropland cover and vegetation cover, forest canopy density, and numerous data layers related to fire.
 Many of the products can be used to detect both change and trends in land cover.

 MRLC products are used to support several EPA objectives.
 MRLC products have underpinned nearly every impaired water Total Maximum Daily Load (TMDL) assessment.
 They are a principal data source for assessing the likelihood of restoration success of impaired waters (recovery potential).
 MRLC products are used in EPA’s Community Multi-scale Air Quality (CMAQ) model.
 They have been used to assess greenhouse gas emissions (PDF) (505 pp, 12.4 MK, About PDF) that are reported to the United Nations Framework Convention on Climate Change (UNFCCC), to develop green infrastructure assessments Exit, and to support EPA's EnviroAtlas.

-The five products are The following links exit the site Exit:
+The five products are (note that the links exit the site Exit):